iamalperen/playground/README.md

 # playground

-This repository is a personal playground for self CSS and JavaScript projects and code pieces
+This repository is a personal playground for self CSS and JavaScript projects and code pieces.